International Sikh Youth Federation: Pakistan

 There are allegations made by sources from the Indian based website the South Asian Terrorism portal that the ISYF has been supported by Pakistan's Inter-Services Intelligence organisation.

 The Inter-Services Intelligence has long been accused of providing support to the ISYF.
 Following 1984, ISYF was established in the United Kingdom and later expanded its presence to Pakistan, where it received logistical and operational backing from the ISI.
 Over the years, the ISI reportedly facilitated training camps, supplied arms and ammunition, and funded ISYF operations.
 Indian intelligence reports have highlighted the role of the ISI in reviving militancy in Punjab by using Pakistan-based groups like ISYF and Babbar Khalsa International to conduct infiltration and attacks, particularly through the Jammu and Kashmir region.

 In addition to direct support, the ISI is also believed to have brokered linkages between ISYF and pan-Islamist militant groups, most notably Lashkar-e-Taiba (LeT).
-The ISYF is reported to have been the first Sikh militant group to engage ideologues from Markaz-e-Dawat-ul-Irshad, LeT's parent organization.
+The ISYF is reported to have been the first Sikh militant group to engage ideologues from Markaz-e-Dawat-ul-Irshad, LeT's parent organisation.
 These interactions, which began in the mid-1990s, evolved into joint training and operational collaborations.
 By the early 2000s, LeT and ISYF had reportedly established a shared base near Nankana Sahib in Pakistan’s Punjab province, with ISI backing.
 These alliances enabled joint planning of attacks and resource sharing, with meetings reportedly held in international locations such as Berlin to coordinate funding and logistics for future militant operations.